Pure. Healthy. Glowing!

-Skin health really does start from the inside and, with a number of simple choices and tweaks.
-Anyone can make proper nutrition, giving your liver some love, healing your digestive system, and being active more regularly.
+Skin health really does start from the inside and, with a number of simple choices and tweaks such as making proper nutritional choices, giving your liver some love, healing your digestive system, and being active more regularly.
 These positive choices all contribute to not only improved and healthier skin but to overall wellness!!!!
-Think of your body as a bathtub and, during your life, it is accumulating various toxins from the food we eat, the air we breath, the water we drink, and the cleaning products we use.
+Think of your body as a bathtub, throughout your life it is accumulating various toxins from the food we eat, the air we breath, the water we drink and the cleaning products we use.
 Eventually our "tub" gets full of these toxins and overflows to the point where our liver can't keep up.
 What happens then?
 Our body start to eliminate toxins through the skin which often show up as breakouts & other skin conditions, inflammation, digestive troubles, and much more.

 Starting your day with a warm glass of lemon water awakens your liver and digestive system, makes your body more alkaline, and stimulates the elimination of toxins.
 It's an important kick start your body needs and a great addition to your morning ritual.